 Electronics and other metal items may start to corrode over time, while bacteria, mold and fungus can grow on fabrics and in food.
 Cosmetics and medication can also be affected, with moisture affecting the efficacy of these products.
 Food desiccant packets are usually used to keep dehydrated foods dry.

 Using desiccants can help prevent all of this potential damage, ensuring products undergo safe transportation and storage.
+If done properly, you’re also able to reuse and reutilize your existing desiccant packs.

 What Are the Types of Desiccants?